0xPolygonID/tutorials/mkdocs/docs/wallet/wallet-sdk/polygonid-sdk/iden3comm/jwz.md

 JWZ represents the main instrument to communicate securely between parties off-chain.
 This data primitive integrates seamlessly within web2 architectures for authentication purposes.

 > Here, we used the JWZ to manage the communication between the user and the Verifier.
-A JWZ can also be used in the communication between the user and the Issuer so that the user can prove his/her identity in order to fetch the claims associated with his/her identity.
+A JWZ can also be used in the communication between the user and the Issuer so that the user can prove his/her identity in order to fetch the credentials associated with his/her identity.

 ### Libraries